Navigating Menopause: A Natural Journey

 Insights from Recent Research

 Recent years have witnessed substantial research uncovering various dimensions of menopause.
-A New York Times magazine article, published 0n February 1st, 2023, titled "Women Have been Misled About Menopause" delved into the multifaceted facets of menopause, spotlighting the following key findings:
+A New York Times magazine article, published on February 1st, 2023, titled "Women Have Been Misled About Menopause" delved into the multifaceted facets of menopause, spotlighting the following key findings:

-• Bone Health: Estrogen, a pivotal hormone, plays a crucial role in maintaining bone density.
+• Bone Health: Estrogen plays a crucial role in maintaining bone density.
 As estrogen levels decline, the vulnerability to osteoporosis and fractures heightens.
-Engaging in weight-bearing exercises and ensuring sufficient calcium and vitamin D intake can bolster bone health.

 Hormones and the Menopausal Journey